 How Company CEOs Conduct Their Jobs Differently

-By reaping the benefits of automation, CEOs can spend more time with their prime objectives:
+By reaping the benefits of automation, CEOs can spend more time on their prime objectives:

 Ø Working on the ‘big’ picture of their business